GiGurra/snail/README.md

       contention scenarios, but this alone is not enough for our purposes.
 * The fan-in problem combined with batching is difficult to do efficiently.
 Neither channels or mutexes alone solves the problem entirely on their own.
-* Memory allocation is grossly expensive in Go (and in most non-moving/non-generational systems) when you try to shuffle around 10-20 GB/s (see below why this number matters).
+* Memory allocation is grossly expensive in Go (and in most non-moving/non-generational systems, or so I've heard :S) when you try to shuffle around 10-20 GB/s (see below why this number matters).
 On my linux machine, you will be spending all of your CPU time in memory allocation.
 So if you want to shuffle data at that rate (which we want to, see below), you'll need to either avoid allocations entirely, or use a custom memory allocator/object pooling.
 * Circular buffers are awesome.
 Double/triple buffers are awesome.
 Atomics are awesome :).
     * This is partially how `snail` achieves its throughput in batching.
 * Be prepared to experiment with custom mutex implementations.